saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Polymorphism
 - A variable can hold the subclass types and the members(properties and methods) accessed will be of the subtype.
-- So dependending on the subtype the members will be accesed, this is called `polymorphism`.
+- So dependending on the subtype the members will be accessed, this is called `polymorphism`.
 - So, a function can take a class and its subclass as parameter, and only the appropriate member will be accessed/invoked.

 ### Type Checking